moonbuggy/docker-dnsmasq-updater/README.md

 *   `DMU_DEBUG`          - set _True_ to enable debug log output
 *   `TZ`		             - set timezone

+The `TZ` parameter is only used to set timestamps on log messages.

 ### Setup on dnsmasq server
 Docker Dnsmasq Updater won't track changes other software (i.e _dnsmasq_) might make to the hosts file.
 Thus, to avoid conflicts, it's best to give Docker